observation/apple-silicon/brew.md

 Your system is ready to brew.
 ```

 If `brew doctor` says anything else, be sure to follow up.
-A common issue is fixing the rigts for several folders.
+A common issue is fixing the permissions for several folders.

 We're done, we now have Homebrew installed in x86 mode.